This post was co-authored with Logan Chipkin.

 Libertarianism is the only consistent and morally sound political and economic philosophy.
 It treats people with dignity.
 And, seeing how politics and economics are downstream of epistemology, libertarianism is the only political philosophy consistent with the best epistemology we have: Popperian epistemology.

-If you can present a single instance of a problem that can only be solved using the initiation of coercion rather than the creation of knowledge, then we will consider libertarianism refuted.
+If you can present a single instance of a problem that can only be solved using the initiation of coercion rather than the creation of knowledge, we will consider libertarianism refuted.

 How could one change your mind about coercion being a necessary part of society?